cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-But for this we need to define the types that are going to be honored
+For this to work, we need to define the types that are going to be
-by graphql service so that when the query comes in, it is validated to
+honored by the graphql service so that when a query is recieved by the
-match the schema of these types.
+server, it is firts validated to a schema that defines the types
+contained within the graphql service.

-Types are defined as part of each graphql service, in graphql schema
+Hence, types must be defined as part of each graphql service.
+THey are
-language which are programming language agnostic.
-An example of a
+defined with the graphql schema language which is programming language
+agnostic.
+An example of a graphql type is:
-graphql type.

 ```graphql
 type Person {